Solving Challenging Control Problems Using Two-Staged Deep Reinforcement Learning: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We presented a deep reinforcement learning framework that takes a two-staged approach for solving challenging control problems.
 Our key idea is to split the given control problem into two sub-problems: \emph{motion planning} and \emph{motion imitation}.
 The motion planning phase is designed to quickly compute a feasible motion plan using approximated dynamics, while the motion imitation stage learns a control policy to imitate the generated motion plan.
 We evaluated the proposed algorithm on two challenging control problems, \emph{Rocket Navigation} and \emph{Quadruped Locomotion}, which have difficult reward functions and dynamics.
-The experimental results indicate that our approach can discover effective control policies for both problems while the baseline formulation makes negligible progress on these problems.
+The experimental results indicate that our two-staged approach can achieve much higher rewards than a standard RL formulation or a version with PRM.

 Although the proposed framework is designed to solve general control problems, it still requires some domain-specific knowledge.
 For instance, the motion planning stage for the quadrupedal locomotion problem requires tuning the action representations and the additional approximated dynamics term, which can significantly affect the performance.
 In the future, we plan to investigate the proposed algorithm on more complex scenarios, such as locomotion with obstacles or manipulation.